jasonsahl/Phylomark/README.md

 python find_marker_sets.py -d genomes/ -s tmp.fasta -t wga.tree

-The "-d" flag points to a directory of your genomes in FASTA (*.fas) format.
+The "-d" flag points to a directory of your genomes in FASTA (*.fasta) format.
 The "-t" flag points to the WGA tree used in Phylomark.
 You can set the number of markers to test ("-m" flag, default is 3), and the number of random iterations ("-i" flag, default is 20).